Physics and Astronomy

 This fully online emphasis is designed for high-school physics teachers who may not necessarily have a degree in physics or for those that may have been working in the industry but have decided to try teaching as a profession.
 It is based around 6 courses which introduce students to advanced physics content such as quantum physics and astrophysics.
 As well as the physics itself, students will examine the historical context of the subjects, and their pedagogy with an aim to introducing modern physics content into the high school classroom.
 This Master's program will reinforce teacher's physics content knowledge and allow teachers to instruct dual enrollment courses and at the community college level.

 The suggested minimum undergraduate courses include a year of calculus-based physics, modern physics, and mathematics up through differential equations; those students who do not have this minimum will be expected to take the "Mathematical Methods for Educators" course during their first semester.
-The Physics MS - Option II Non Thesis degree program requires 36 semester hours.
+The Physics MA - Option II Non Thesis degree program requires 36 semester hours.

 Admission